-- Fortify your diet – eat plenty of foods rich in iron, calcium and zinc such as legumes, whole grains, soy and soy products, leafy green vegetables, nuts and seeds.
+- Fortify your diet – eat plenty of foods rich in iron, calcium, and zinc such as legumes, whole grains, soy and soy products, leafy green vegetables, nuts, and seeds.
 Also, add some vegan omega 3 to your diet: chia and flax seeds are good sources.

-If you are just starting a vegan lifestyle, make the transition gradually (especially if your diet was primarily based on animal products) and consider consulting a vegan-friendly dietitian in order to make sure you get all the nutrients you need for you and your baby.
+If you are just starting a vegan lifestyle, make the transition gradually (especially if your diet was primarily based on animal products) and consider consulting a vegan-friendly dietitian in order to make sure you get all the nutrients you need for yourself and your baby.

 More like this:

 You don’t have to spend all day in the kitchen to make tasty, nourishing vegan food.
 These are our top recipes for speedy meals that are also budget-friendly and delicious!

 Is it hard to travel as a vegan?
 What are some of our favorite travel snacks and how do we find restaurants on the go?
 We’ll help you eat well wherever you are in the world!

 19 Last-Minute Vegan Festive Recipes from Around the World